swarmcity/boardwalk-ts/README.md

 Will they successfully complete this deal, or is there a conflict waiting around the corner?

 #### New epics in this episode:
-- [ ] As a user, I see another user’s reputation so I can interpret it to decide how trustworthy the other user is.
+- [ ] Epic 1: As a user, I see another user’s reputation so I can interpret it to decide how trustworthy the other user is.

-- [ ] As a seeker, I choose one of the repliers to become my provider so we can enter in a deal.
+- [ ] Epic 2: As a seeker, I choose one of the repliers to become my provider so we can enter in a deal.

-- [ ] As a Provider, I accept and fund the deal, so the Seeker and I are engaged in a deal.
+- [ ] Epic 3: As a Provider, I accept and fund the deal, so the Seeker and I are engaged in a deal.

 ## S01 E04: The Successful Deal